-China+ and Russia.
+China+.
 We use information from the OECD quarterly national accounts to construct sector-level consumption shares for the Rest of the World.
 We consider all countries except the United States and those belonging to the Euro Area.
-Consumption series are denominated in local currency for all countries, so to construct a China+ aggregate, we convert all series to US dollars using the average exchange rate between 1990 and 2022 per country that we source from the IMF.
+Consumption series are denominated in local currency for all countries, so to construct a China+ aggregate we convert all series to US dollars using the average exchange rate between 1990 and 2022 per country that we source from the IMF.
 Finally, we aggregate each consumption series across countries.
-As in the case of the Euro Area, we assume energy consumption experienced the same changes as non-durables.
-Since data for sectoral expenditure is not available for Russia, we use the same changes as for China+.
+In doing so, note that we assume the Rest of the World's "fictitious" currency moves with the dollar one-to-one.
+As was in the case for the Euro Area, we assume energy consumption experienced the same changes as non-durables.